-- 1. Review and comment on the Treasury Management Outturn Report at Appendix 1; - 2.
-Refer the report to Cabinet for noting as part of the Council's budget setting process.
+- 1. Review and comment on the Treasury Management Report Q1 2023-24 at Appendix 1. - 2.
+Consider whether any recommendation should be made to Audit and Governance Committee.

 Reasons

 The Committee should assess the performance of investment activity and the associated risks, taking account of external advice.
 This will allow the Committee to assure itself that the Council is taking prudent decisions and if it has any concerns, to make recommendations to Cabinet or Full Council to address these concerns.